nicksstapleton/blog/_posts/2024-10-23-logos-discounts.md

 ## 8. Take advantage of the monthly sales

 Logos runs a variety sales throughout the year.
-If you [subscribe to my newsletter](https://nickstapleton.ck.page/), I'll keep you posted on these special sales, especially when they apply to some of [my favorite key resources](https://www.logos.com/nickstapleton).
+If you [subscribe to my newsletter](https://nickstapleton.ck.page/), I'll keep you posted on these special sales and Logos discount codes, especially when they apply to some of [my favorite key resources](https://www.logos.com/nickstapleton).

 ## Conclusion